indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * *SQL join types* (inner join, left/right outer join, full outer join, cross join)
 ![Join types](https://habrastorage.org/files/7ff/b2c/3a2/7ffb2c3a25b74dcf9eec013282b9cfb4.png "Join types"))
 * *SQL normal forms*
-  1. The domain of each attribute contains only atomic values, and the value of each attribute contains only a single value from that domain
+  1.The domain of each attribute contains only atomic values, and the value of each attribute contains only a single value from that domain
-  1. No non-prime attribute in the table is functionally dependent on a proper subset of any candidate key
-  1. Every non-prime attribute is non-transitively dependent on every candidate key in the table.
+  1.No non-prime attribute in the table is functionally dependent on a proper subset of any candidate key 1.Every non-prime attribute is non-transitively dependent on every candidate key in the table.
 BCNF.Every non-trivial functional dependency in the table is a dependency on a superkey.)
 * *Isolation levels* and Anomalies (Read Uncommitted, Read Committed, Repeatable Read, Serializable

 |Isolation_level\Anomaly|Lost_update (because of rollback)|Dirty_read|Non_repeatable_reads second_lost_update|Phantoms|Write_skew|